Collective Nouns

 It is clarified that we are pointing to more than one.

-When a collective noun is used with a singular meaning, the pronoun 'it' is typically used to refer to the collective noun.
+When a collective noun is used with a singular meaning, the pronoun 'it' is used to refer back to it.
 However, when the gender of the group members or the group is unknown or unspecified, the gender-neutral singular pronoun 'they' can also be used.
 Check out the examples:

 I enjoyed teaching the class online; they seemed really smart.